BAM-PFA/pymm/readme.md

 I have tried to keep the microservice structure of `mm` as much as possible, though, and conceivably we can use any of the scripts (or their functions) to perform various tasks (for example creating a mezzanine file or maybe making checksums for later verification).

 ### PBCore
-There's also an option to create a PBCore compliant (mostly) XML file that contains technical metadata generated from `mediainfo` and optionally can add descriptive metadata and details about a source physical asset like a tape or film.
-This is drawn from our FileMaker collection management database.
+There's also an option to create a PBCore compliant (mostly) XML file that contains technical metadata generated from `mediainfo` and optionally can add descriptive metadata and details about a source physical asset like a tape or film drawn from our FileMaker collection management database.
+The PBCore XML file can also hold work-level descriptive metadata that can be supplied by a user.

 Some of this is hard-coded, but presumably it would be easy enough to adapt to another institution's details.
 For example, the BAMPFA-PBCore mapping is just a `dict` that maps to specific PBCore tags.

-A near-future goal is to add mappings for other user-supplied descriptive metadata in JSON.

 ### Some more details on flow
 * User gives the filepath of an input file or dir